 - 24/7 Attorney-Answered Emergency Hotline for Private Security Officer Members only

-- Legal representation anywhere in Texas by lawyers for any on-duty "use of force:"
+- Legal representation anywhere in Texas by Independent Program Attorneys for any on-duty "use of force"

 - Administrative Hearings